 Closing prices for crude oil, gold and other commodities

-Wholesale gasoline for August delivery fell 2 cents to $2.21 a gallon.
-August heating fell 1 cent to $2.09 a gallon.
-August natural gas fell 4 cents to $3.60 per 1,000 cubic feet.
+Wholesale gasoline for August delivery fell 1 cent to $2.28 a gallon.
+August heating fell 1 cent to $2.15 a gallon.
+August natural gas rose 8 cents to $3.75 per 1,000 cubic feet.

 Comments